-In response to a request from the Minister of Social Affairs, Health and Women's Rights, Ms. Marisol Touraine, and from Ms. Pascale Boistard, Secretary of State in charge of Women's Rights, the HCEfh publishes today its Report on gender harassment and sexual assault in mass transit.
+In response to a request from the Minister of Social Affairs, Health and Women's Rights, Ms. Marisol Touraine, and from Ms. Pascale Boistard, Secretary of the State in charge of Women's Rights, the HCEfh publishes today its Report on gender harassment and sexual assault in mass transit.

-The phenomenon of gender harassment and sexual assault covers a broad spectrum of acts along a continuum of violence, whether these are acts punishable by law (e.g. injury) or not (e.g. whistling, comments).
+The phenomenon of gender harassment and sexual assault covers a broad spectrum of acts along a continuum of violence, whether these are acts which are punishable by law (e.g. injury) or not (e.g. whistling, comments).
 Every female user of mass transit has been a victim, but not all have been identified as such.
-Young women are particularly subjected to these problems.
+Young women are particularly susceptible to these problems.

 This is a vicious phenomenon that has a daily impact on the lives of women, especially considering that women make up two-thirds of public transport users.
-Because their actions generate fear, stress, helplessness and anger, aggressors put enormous psychological pressure on women, which can ultimately affect women's health.
-This constant pressure limits women's freedom, since they often alter their daily lives: changing their routes, modes of transportation, schedules, attitudes and clothing in order to avoid confrontation.
+Because their actions incite fear, stress, helplessness and anger, aggressors put enormous psychological pressure on women, which can ultimately affect women's health.
+This constant pressure limits the freedom of women, because they are often obligated to alter their daily lives: changing their routes, modes of transportation, schedules, attitudes and clothing in order to avoid confrontation.
 Gender harassment and sexual assault are mechanisms which, whether consciously or unconsciously, are designed as an attempt to exclude women from the public arena.

-Although this phenomenon is widespread, it remains poorly understood and largely minimized or even normalized.
-In this first institutional report on this issue, the HCEfh calls for a definitive course of action from the State, local authorities as well as transportation agencies.
+Although this phenomenon is widespread, it remains poorly understood and largely minimalized or even normalized.
+In its first institutional report on this issue, the HCEfh calls for a definitive course of action from the State, local authorities as well as transportation agencies.
 The HCEfh recommends a national plan of action "Stop gender harassment and sexual assault" which consists of the following three aims and 15 recommendations: